krystofbezdek/WSED/README.md

 2. Download and install [Docker](https://www.docker.com/get-started/)
 3. Once it is installed, be sure it is running.
 You do not have to do anything else with it
 4. Navigate to the project's root directory
-5. Checkout the beta branch: ```git checkout beta```
-6. Build and run using Docker: ```docker build -t wsed -f Dockerfile . && docker run -p 8000:8000 wsed```
+5. Build and run using Docker: ```docker build -t wsed -f Dockerfile . && docker run -p 8000:8000 wsed```
-7. Now the application is running, and you can access it on the address outputted in your terminal
+6. Now the application is running, and you can access it on the address outputted in your terminal

 ### Other useful commands for Django
 These commands may be useful if you decide to contribute to this project and run Django on your machine.